mariamingallonMM/AI-ML-W3-LinearRegression/README.md

 Write the code that takes in data 'y'  and 'X' and outputs 'wRR' for an arbitrary value of  'λ'.

 **PART 2:** In the same code, we will also implement the ***'active learning procedure'***.
-The assignment provides an arbitrary setting of  'λ'  and  'σ2'  and asks that you provide the first 10 locations you would measure from a set D={x}  given a set of measured pairs (y,X).
+The assignment provides an arbitrary setting of  'λ'  and  'σ2'  and asks that you provide the first 10 locations you would measure from a set D={X}  given a set of measured pairs (y,X).
 Please look over the slides carefully to remind yourself about the sequential evolution of the sets D and (y,X).
+In other words, what we are after on this part is to obtain the index of the X vectors where we will found the ground truth, also known as the 'points of maximum uncertainty'.

+Further to the above, in this part, the code shall compute the covariance matrix.
+How?
+By selecting the location which maximizes uncertainty.
+Next, update the covariance matrix.
+Among the remaining points, select the index of the one which again maximizes uncertainty.
+Update covariance again and so on.

+The covariance matrix in a ridge regression setting is:
+	(np.dot(X.T, X) - lambda * I )^(-1)

+From Lecture 5 re 'active learning', Learning 'w' and making predictions for new 'y0' is a two-step procedure:
+- Form the predictive distribution p(y0|x0, y, X).
+- Update the posterior distribution p(w|y, X, y0, x0).

+An “active learning” strategy can be explained as follows.
+Imagine we already have data (y, X) for X ⊂ D, and the posterior p(w|y, X).
+We can construct the predictive distribution for every remaining x0 ∈ D. p(y0|x0, y, X) = N(y0|µ0, σ20),
+µ0 = xT0µ,
+σ20 = σ2 + xT0Σx0.
+For each x0, σ20 tells how confident we are.
+This suggests the following:
+1. Form predictive distribution p(y0|x0, y, X) for all unmeasured x0 ∈ D.
+2. Pick the x0 for which σ20 is largest and measure y0.
+3. Update the posterior p(w|y, X) where y ← (y, y0) and X ← (X, x0).
+4. Return to #1 using the updated posterior.

 More details about the inputs we provide and the expected outputs are given below.